 Earlier in 2020 we were joined by Liz and Alex as they concluded their round the world trip.
 They came to Hope to share their skills by producing a film that would reflect the determination, energy and compassion of the team and the work delivered here.
-We will be releasing the film in the coming months, with snippets already appearing on our social channels.
+Watch the film here:

 The film is about an amazing Tanzanian woman, Rhobi Samwelly, and the organization she founded that is rescuing young girls from female genital mutilation (FGM) and child marriage in the Serengeti district of Tanzania.
 It highlights the stories of girls who have fled FGM, as well as the staff and community leaders involved in this effort.
 We learn about Rhobi’s story and what led her to create the nonprofit, Hope for Girls and Women in Tanzania.
 The organization manages two safe houses among many other initiatives and programs, such as school and community education, and community mapping.
 In this film, we sought to highlight the individuals involved in this effort to rescue the girls, and to show the audience all the amazing collaborative work they are doing.